 - Repeat this process with the other loop, placing it on your other shoulder.

-- To wear baby, tuck them into the inner fabric loop, crossing the other loop over it to secure baby.
-Be sure to follow TICKS guidelines, placing their head high enough to kiss and keeping their neck supported and airways unobstructed.
+- To wear baby, tuck them into the inner fabric loop, crossing the other loop over it to secure baby. e sure to follow TICKS guidelines: Tight; In view at all times; Close enough to kiss;Keep chin off chest: Supported Back.1The T.I.C.K.S Rule for Safe Babywearing

 - Finally, secure the carry by using the long scarf to wrap around your back and waist, covering baby’s back to provide extra head and neck support.
 Tie it tightly enough for a comfortable and secure hold, and you’re ready to go.